Topic: Trauma Treatment - System-Level Programs (Child & Adolescent)

 - In order to be included: Program must specifically target developing a more therapeutic environment for clients who have experienced trauma as a goal

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that examines outcomes for providers working with this population (e.g., changes in attitudes or performance, knowledge of techniques or curricula) and/or client level trauma-related outcomes, such changes in symptom levels, behaviors, and/or functioning
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes for providers working with this population (e.g., changes in attitudes or performance, knowledge of techniques or curricula) and/or client level trauma-related outcomes, such changes in symptom levels, behaviors, and/or functioning

 Programs in this Topic Area